awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-enable-signing.md

 1. Under **KSK**, choose **Use the active KSK** or **Create a new KSK**\.

-1. If you choose to create a new KSK, enter the alias for a customer managed CMK that applies to DNSSEC signing, or enter an alias for a new customer managed CMK\.
+1. If you choose to create a new KSK, enter the alias for a customer managed key that applies to DNSSEC signing, or enter an alias for a new customer managed key\.
 **Note**
-If you choose to have Route 53 create a customer managed CMK, be aware that separate charges apply for each customer managed CMK\.
+If you choose to have Route 53 create a customer managed key, be aware that separate charges apply for each customer managed key\.
 For more information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing/)\.

 1. Choose **Enable DNSSEC signing**\.